vaginessa/dns-wiki/FAQ.md

 <a name="FAQ26"></a>
 ##### (26) Does AFWall+ needs a lot of battery/memory?

 > Not really.
 Usually around _11 - 16 MB_ (non shared memory), dependent which configuration you use.
-It also not use a lot of CPU cycles (which are really an indicator for wasting battery energy).
+It also does not use many CPU cycles (which is a good an indicator that it does not waste battery energy).

 <a name="FAQ27"></a>
 ##### (27) How safe is AFWall+?